csalmeida/ruby-fundamentals/README.md

 y = false
 ```

-To define conditions, comparison and logic operators:
+To define conditions, comparison and logic operators are used:

 |       |        |
 | ------------- |:-------------:|